BU-DiSC/relational-memory/EDBT/INSTRUCTIONS.md

 # Configuration and Execution Guide

 1. Run `make` in the `src` directory.
-2. Copy the generated executable `new_demo` to the board.
+2. Copy the generated executable `rel_mem_bench` to the board.

 ## Default Configuration

 The program initially sets a [default configuration](utils/exp_config.c) for the experiment.
 These default values are hard-coded and provide baseline settings for the database and experiment.
 You can override the default configuration with command-line options, or by adding a [config](config) file.
-For example you can copy this [config](config) file to the same directory as `new_demo` and customize the database and experiment parameters.
+For example you can copy this [config](config) file to the same directory as `rel_mem_bench` and customize the database and experiment parameters.

 ### Command line Options

-You can run `./new_demo -h` to see the command line options
+You can run `./rel_mem_bench -h` to see the command line options

 - `-L`: Load database configuration from the 'config' file.
 - `-C`: Specify the number of columns.